etiennebert/forest_club/README.md

 - Estimate consumption- and throughflow-based deforestation footprints in a Multi-Regional Input-Output (MRIO) framework (GLORIA dataset).
 - Implement and assess a Computable General Equilibrium (CGE) model (GTAP–AEZ) for counterfactual simulations of the so-called “Forest Club.”

-Use this README to navigate the folder structure, replicate the analyses, and locate important scripts and data files.
+The aim of this README is to navigate the folder structure, replicate the analyses, and locate important scripts and data files.

 ---